felipunky/Antepavilion/README.md

 # Iterations
 Through the process we created multiple designs here are some examples:

+This example can be found in this repository by the name PavilionOne.gh

 This is the 2D floor plan before the origami folding:

 ![paviliononefloorplan](https://user-images.githubusercontent.com/21000020/51992645-61afcf80-247b-11e9-9ef5-bb1b944068fd.JPG)